create3000/x_ite/docs/_posts/supported-nodes.md

 ---
 ## Overview

 X_ITE supports a certain number of X3D nodes.
 Objects in an X3D scene are also called nodes.
 These nodes are grouped into components and the components are grouped in profiles.
+Since these components can be dynamically reloaded as required, it is important to specify a suitable specification version and component/profile statements.

 The following lists outlines the profiles and nodes that are supported in X_ITE.